-Previous works discus regarding to this LPTV system stability based on a fixed value of ω (equals 1) and varying of a.
-In the case that ω=1, we have a diagonal matrixR=a-100-1,
+Previous works discuss the stability of this LPTV system based on a fixed value of ω (=1) with a varying.
+For ω=1, we have a diagonal matrix:

+R=a-100-1,

-which is a trivial case of a matrix exponentiation i.e. etR=ea-1t00e-t.
+which is a trivial case of matrix exponentiation, i.e.,

+etR=ea-1t00e-t.

-Instead of varying a and fixing ω, we examine the vice versa by fixing a=1.5 and analyze the stability of the LPTV system by varying ω.
-After fixing a=1.5, The eigenvalues of R, depended on ω, are given by:
+Instead of varying a and fixing ω, we examine the opposite situation by fixing a=1.5 and analyzing the stability of the LPTV system upon varying ω.
+In this case, the eigenvalues of R, which depend on ω, are: